-le name or path rule Properties ? ? ×
+File name or path rule Properties ? ×

 Local Learning Time limits Computers Networks Users

-General Permissions Message s Aw areness
+General Permissions Message vareness

-✓ Show security awareness campaign Display one of the following campaigns Phishing Add ▼
+Show security a awareness campa aign

+the following cam

+Phishing Add 🔻

 Phishing

 Select the campaign from the drop-down list under Add.

 Note: Make sure to set the If used in rules option on the Trigger tab in the properties dialog of the security awareness campaign.